Intelligent-Instruments-Lab/iil.is/src/routes/press.md

 # **In the Press**

+<a href="https://grapevine.is/music/2023/12/08/do-androids-dream-of-composing-music/" target="_blank">Do Androids Dream of Composing Music</a> an article in the Reykjavik Grapevine, published Dec 8 2023.
 <a href="https://iil.is/news/icelandic-news" target="_blank">Blogpost</a> about coverage in the Icelandic media when we first started.

 More to come...